ironhack-labs/lab-javascript-basic-algorithms/README.md

 #### Level 2: Array of strings

-Declare a function named `averageWordLength` that receives as a single argument an array of words and returns the average length of the words:
+Implement the function named `averageWordLength` that receives as a single argument an array of words and returns the average length of the words:

 You can use the following array to test your solution: